Server-side ad tracking

 &<key-value-pairs-for-origin-server>

 The key-value pairs are the dynamic targeting parameters for ad tracking.
-For information about adding parameters to the request, see Using dynamic ad variables in MediaTailor.
+For information about adding parameters to the request, see MediaTailor dynamic ad variables for ADS requests.

 -